InCom-0/incplot/README.md

 (Multi)line plots tend to work better in larger plot sizes (fullscreen even)

+Horizontal bar plots (stacked or regular) have most of their width fully dependant on the data itself (ie. number of rows and number of value series selected).
+In practice this is a limiting factor for many datasets when using these plot types because the terminal windows 'runs outs of' columns very quickly.

+Vertical bar plots have their height fully dependant on the data itself (similarly to horizontal bar plots).
+However, terminal windows can scroll and so it is not really problematic.

 ### Extreme values ###
-The common case of having extreme values in the data that would normally prevent drawing 'nice' and useful plots can be taken care of with the optional [-e VAR] command line parameter which instruct incplot to filter out all observations (ie. rows) with any value above and below VAR standard deviations from mean.
+The common case of having extreme values in the data that would normally prevent drawing 'nice' and useful plots can be taken care of with the optional [-e VAR] command line parameter which instructs incplot to filter out all observations (ie. rows) with any value above and below VAR standard deviations from mean.
 Defaults to [-e 6]. [-e 0] turns this feature off.

 ## Features under consideration ##

 * Automatic discovery of terminal colors (usually dubbed 'color theme') ... this would enable matching colors with your existing setup 'out of the box'.
-However, there are a lot of problemss with it both in technically making it work (would require the tool to somehow query the terminal app or the system which is a cross platform nightmare) and in using colors that are not distinct red, green and blue
+However, there are a lot of problems with it both in technically making it work (would require the tool to somehow query the terminal app or the system which is a cross platform nightmare) and in using colors that are not distinct red, green and blue

 ## Non-Features ##